NOAA-ORR-ERD/WebGnomeClient/doc/location_files/sabine_examples.rst

     Refloating of oil is a possibility after oil has beached.
-In this scenario, you can see some of the beached oil (represented by tiny x’s on the shore) refloat (changing to tiny dots on the water) and continue to move further away from the initial point of beach contact.
+In this scenario, you can see some of the beached oil (represented by tiny x's on the shore) refloat (changing to tiny dots on the water) and continue to move further away from the initial point of beach contact.
 Refloating can also occur when a spill of very heavy oil (having a density of 1.01 g/cc) moves through freshwater partly submerged, then resurfaces once it reaches the denser ocean water.

-(b) Approximately how much of the lake’s shoreline on Blue Buck Point is oiled?
+(b) Approximately how much of the lake's shoreline on Blue Buck Point is oiled?

-    **Hints:** The quickest way to measure a distance on the map is to “zoom in,” then use the ruler button in the GNOME toolbar.
+    **Hints:** The quickest way to measure a distance on the map is to "zoom in," then use the ruler button in the GNOME toolbar.
 Click the ruler button, then click and drag on the map to measure the oiled shoreline.
 Continue to hold down the mouse button to read the distance, shown in kilometers (km), miles (mi), and nautical miles